Open-Scholarship-Strategy/indexed/ver_1/index.md

 * Adopt the use of open source and free software for the conduct of research and analysis so that the computational processing can be audited by the community, and so that the tools used are available to everyone to increase productivity and collaboration.
 For the distinction between open, free, gratis and libre, see. e.g. [OpenSource.com](https://opensource.com/article/17/11/open-source-or-free-software).

-* Commit to a variety of personal Open Scholarship practices, such as sharing research data and materials in free, openly-licensed formats so that methods and results can be freely examined and built upon by the wider community.
+* Commit to a variety of personal Open Scholarship practices, such as sharing research data as well as research and educational materials in free, openly-licensed formats so that methods and results for research and education can be freely examined and built upon by the wider community.

 * Commit to sharing preprints for the open and rapid dissemination of your work.